tayjenk/algo-practice/Fundamentals/dataStructuresOverview.md

 ## [Hash Tables](hashTables.md)

-Hash Tables / Hash maps can be thought of as array/table with two columns.
+Hash Tables / Hash maps can be thought of as array-like table with two columns.
 Column for `keys` and `values`.
-Any given number, character, string can be translated into a key / index in the array through a `hashing function`.
+Any given piece of data (number, character, string) can be translated into a key / index in the array through a `hashing function`.
 And the value is stored at that index.

 **PROS:**
 Time Complexity: 0(1) constant lookup time for values